Denis Goldberg: Denis Goldberg House of Hope

 In 2015, Goldberg and four others established the non-profit Denis Goldberg Legacy Foundation Trust.
-The primary focus of the Trust is the establishment of an arts, cultural and educational centre, to be known as the Denis Goldberg House of Hope.
+The primary focus of the Trust was the establishment of an arts, cultural and educational centre, to be known as the Denis Goldberg House of Hope.
 Despite suffering from lung cancer, at the age of 85 he continued to work on the project.
 In an interview in the 2018 UCT Alumni Magazine, Goldberg spoke of his passion for the project and belief in the role of art and culture to promote change, saying that South Africa was still a very divided society and that young people needed "to sing together, dance together, make poetry together".

-The Denis Goldberg House of Hope Arts and Culture Centre (or Denis Goldberg House of Hope Arts, Culture and Education Centre) will be situated at the Hout Bay Museum, and will house the Goldberg art collection, titled “Life is Wonderful”, and other memorabilia.
+The Denis Goldberg House of Hope Arts and Culture Education Centre) was officially opened on 9 April 2022.
+It is situated on the site of the Hout Bay Museum, and houses the Goldberg art collection, titled “Life is Wonderful”, an exhibition of Goldberg's life, and other memorabilia.
+The centre also offers a variety of regular afternoon and Saturday morning sessions for children in, among others, circus skills, drama, art, music, movement and hip hop.)